YUX-Cultural-AI-Lab/Afri-Stereo/README.md

 By default, the src is taken as: `data/processed/attribute_to_group_initial.json` and the dst is taken as `data/processed/attribute_to_group_modified.json`.

-A detailed demo on how to use this tool can be found in this video:
+A detailed demo on how to use this tool after launching it as above can be found in this video:

 [VIDEO DEMO](https://drive.google.com/file/d/1XN88_w_9QcfVIwACjqN4rwCzGggmt_BQ/view?usp=sharing)